Coastal Interior Design - Style: Fresh, Relaxed Spaces

 -

-Integrate furniture or decor items crafted from driftwood, reclaimed timber, or whitewashed finishes.
-A coffee table with a bleached finish or open shelving in natural oak channels easy, beachside charm.
-Weathered wood helps soften modern interiors and adds a touch of rustic, sun-bleached authenticity.
+Consider furniture or decor items made from driftwood or reclaimed and whitewashed wood.
+A coffee table with a bleached finish or one with open shelving in natural oak will look right at home on the beach.
+Weathered wood helps to soften up modern interiors by adding the rustic, sun-bleached quality and authenticity.

 -

-Add subtle nods to the sea - but avoid overdoing motifs.
-Think a bowl of smooth shells on a side table, an abstract wave print on the wall, or rope-wrapped candle holders.
-Limit overt anchors or lighthouse symbols for a grown-up approach that still reads coastal instead of themed.
+Incorporate Subtle Nods to the Sea (But Don’t Go Overboard) Think a bowl of smooth shells on a side table, an abstract wave print on the wall or rope-wrapped candle holders.
+Limit overt anchors and lighthouse symbols to avoid a “nautical theme” and focus more on an elegant coastal style.

 -